Libya: Etymology

 The National Transitional Council, established in 2011, referred to the state as simply "Libya".
-The UN formally recognized the country as "Libya" in September 2011 based on a request from the Permanent Mission of Libya citing the Libyan interim Constitutional Declaration of 3 August 2011.
+The United Nations (UN) formally recognised the country as "Libya" in September 2011 based on a request from the Permanent Mission of Libya citing the Libyan interim Constitutional Declaration of 3 August 2011.
 In November 2011, the ISO 3166-1 was altered to reflect the new country name "Libya" in English, "Libye (la)" in French.

-In December 2017 the Permanent Mission of Libya to the United Nations informed the United Nations that the country's official name was henceforth the "State of Libya"; "Libya" remained the official short form, and the country continued to be listed under "L" in alphabetical lists.
+In December 2017, the Permanent Mission of Libya to the United Nations informed the UN that the country's official name was henceforth the "State of Libya"; "Libya" remained the official short form, and the country continued to be listed under "L" in alphabetical lists.

 History

 Ancient Libya

 The coastal plain of Libya was inhabited by Neolithic peoples from as early as 8000 BC.
 The Afroasiatic ancestors of the Berber people are assumed to have spread into the area by the Late Bronze Age.
 The earliest known name of such a tribe was the Garamantes, based in Germa.
 The Phoenicians were the first to establish trading posts in Libya.
-By the 5th century BC, the greatest of the Phoenician colonies, Carthage, had extended its hegemony across much of North Africa, where a distinctive civilization, known as Punic, came into being.
+By the 5th century BC, the greatest of the Phoenician colonies, Carthage, had extended its hegemony across much of North Africa, where a distinctive civilisation, known as Punic, came into being.

-In 630 BC, the ancient Greeks colonized the area around Barca in Eastern Libya and founded the city of Cyrene.
+In 630 BC, the ancient Greeks colonised the area around Barca in Eastern Libya and founded the city of Cyrene.
 Within 200 years, four more important Greek cities were established in the area that became known as Cyrenaica.
 The area was home to the renowned philosophy school of the Cyrenaics.
 In 525 BC the Persian army of Cambyses II overran Cyrenaica, which for the next two centuries remained under Persian or Egyptian rule.
-Alexander the Great ended Persian rule 331 BC and received tribute from Cyrenaica.
+Alexander the Great ended Persian rule in 331 BC and received tribute from Cyrenaica.
 Eastern Libya again fell under the control of the Greeks, this time as part of the Ptolemaic Kingdom.

 After the fall of Carthage the Romans did not immediately occupy Tripolitania (the region around Tripoli), but left it instead under control of the kings of Numidia, until the coastal cities asked and obtained its protection.
 Ptolemy Apion, the last Greek ruler, bequeathed Cyrenaica to Rome, which formally annexed the region in 74 BC and joined it to Crete as a Roman province.
 As part of the Africa Nova province, Tripolitania was prosperous, and reached a golden age in the 2nd and 3rd centuries, when the city of Leptis Magna, home to the Severan dynasty, was at its height.

-On the Eastern side, Cyrenaica's first Christian communities were established by the time of the Emperor Claudius.
+On the eastern side, Cyrenaica's first Christian communities were established by the time of the Emperor Claudius.
 It was heavily devastated during the Kitos War and almost depopulated of Greeks and Jews alike.
 Although repopulated by Trajan with military colonies, from then started its decline.
 Libya was early to convert to Nicene Christianity and was the home of Pope Victor I; however, Libya was also home to many non-Nicene varieties of early Christianity, such as Arianism and Donatism.